zeroc-ice/ice/csharp/BuildInstructions.md

 Upon completion, the Ice assemblies are placed in the `Assemblies` subdirectory.

-If you want to run the test suite without building the entire source base, use this
+If you want to build the test suite without building the entire source base, use this
 command:

     msbuild msbuild\ice.proj /p:ICE_BIN_DIST=all